KennethJ-USC/osrs-blog/posts/in-progress/riots00.md

 >
 > ### Conclusion
 >
 > Reading back through this, I realize I never really had a point or drew any conclusions.
 But you know what?
-I had fun writing this, and I hope you had reading it.
-Runescape has a really quirky history and an unrivaled capacity for nostalgia, and hopefully this served as a reminder of those things.
+I had fun writing this, and I hope you had fun reading it.
+Runescape has a really quirky history and an unrivaled capacity for nostalgia, and hopefully this serves as a reminder of a small few of those things.
 >
-> Runescape protests are dubiously effective.
+> That all being said, Runescape protests are dubiously effective.
 Mod Emilee once claimed:
 >
 > "Rioting" is non-constructive & gets ignored, but [it is not] not against the rules.
 Spamming or being offensive at a riot would be, though."
 >
 > Laaaaame.
-I refuse to believe that when thousands of your dedicated players throw down their karambwans and bank their void to grab a cannon and a pink robe top that you don't take notice.
+I refuse to believe that you don't notice when thousands of your dedicated players throw down their karambwans and bank their void to grab a cannon and a pink robe top.
 I'm sure Dr. Gillion would agree, the voice of change sounds like:
 >
 > **"@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@"**
 >